 - the types of information we collect and how we collect it;

-- the ways in which we use, share and protect that information;
+- the ways in which we use, store, share and protect that information;

 By using our sites or other online authorized features or apps, you are signifying to us that you agree with this policy.
 Although the Online Platform may contain links to other web sites controlled by third parties, you should be aware that we are not responsible for the privacy practices of those, or any other, sites.
 If you have questions about how those web sites collect and use data, you should carefully read those sites’ privacy policies.